 However, when an employer terminates an employee due to discrimination against the employee, because the employee has a medical condition, in retaliation for the employee’s exercise of their lawful rights, or to punish the employee for an improper purpose, the employer has likely made a wrongful termination.

 If you believe you were let go from your job for an improper or illegal reason, you may have a legal claim.
-You should speak with an experienced wrongful termination attorney at the Employment and Consumer Law Group who can review your case to determine whether you may have a viable legal claim for compensation and other relief from your former employer.
+You should speak with an experienced wrongful dismissal attorney in Nashville at the Employment and Commerce Law Group who can review your case to determine whether you may have a viable legal claim for compensation and other relief from your former employer.

-For a 100% confidential consultation to discuss your case, reach out to us by phone or contact us online today.
+For a 100% confidential consultation to discuss your case, reach out to Our Nashville wrongful termination lawyer by phone or contact us online today.

 Not every termination of employment that seems unfair will amount to wrongful termination.
 Even if you feel like you were fired for cause when other employees may not have been terminated for the same conduct, that seemingly unfair treatment may not be wrongful termination under the law.